Blind Japan Project

 I’m on a mission to walk across as much of Japan as possible and show what it is like to do so as someone who is legally blind.
 By documenting my travels across Japan, I am trying to raise awareness of the blind and visually impaired community, as well as inspire people around the world to pursue their goals.

-As of October 2024 I have walked approximately 900 km (550 miles) across Japan.
-I am planning to continue the journey in 2025 with another 400-500 km walk in Japan.
+As of October 2025 I have walked approximately 1,400 km (870 miles) across Japan.
+I am planning to continue the journey in 2026 with a roughly 1,000 km tandem bicycle ride across the Tohoku region of Japan.
 I am currently looking for sponsors.
-See below for more details.
+Major sponsors will be featured in marketing for the next challenge.
+If you would like to come on as a sponsor, please contact me!

 Days Walked